foundersandcoders/coursebook/src/course/handbook/mentor-guidance.md

 _**Tech for Better**_

 - Gregor and the CF will facilitate these sessions.
-- Feel free to ask questions to the Product Owners drawing from your TFB experience, but prioritise the cohort's questions.
+- Feel free to ask questions to the Product Owners drawing from your TFB experience.
+Remember that we'll prioritise the cohort's questions.

 ## Wednesday & Thursday

 _**Projects**_

 - Create two breakout rooms per project to allow learners to split up into pairs.
-- Be available on discord, wednesdays and thursdays are usually more unstructured but the cohort will need help with their project work.
+- Be available on Discord, wednesdays and thursdays are usually more unstructured but the cohort will need help with their project work.

 _**Role circles (from week 2)**_